AnyBody/ammr/Docs/migration.md

 #### Foot markers

 Changes to the antomical frame of the foot and talus segment may cause markers to have moved slightly.
-The Y component may need to be adjusted to achieve same frame can casuse marker position and joint angle output.
+The Y component may need to be adjusted to achieve the same marker position and joint angle output.

 ### Load time errors